Verifying the output of quantum optimizers with ground-state energy lower bounds: Implementation of the chordal branch-and-bound method

-We now describe in detail the three ingredients of our chordal branch and bound (CBB) strategy: the lower bound, the upper bound, and the branching rule.
+We now describe in detail the implementation of our chordal branch-and-bound (CBB) method.
+First, we elaborate on the three ingredients: the lower bound, the upper bound, and the branching rule.
+Lastly, we comment on possible improvements of our strategy.

-\subsubsection{Lower bound}
+\subsection{Lower bound}

-The cheapest method to get a bound on the ground state energy from below would be use the relaxation in \eqref{eq:relaxchordal} at its lowest level, namely $\nu = 1$.
-However, in practical applications this leads to a lower bound that can be more than $10~\%$ away from the corresponding upper bound.
+The cheapest method to get a bound on the ground-state energy from below is to use the relaxation in \eqref{eq:relaxchordal} at the lowest level $\nu$ that contains all the expectation values needed for the computation of the energy.
+In this work we focus on quadratic Hamiltonian functions, hence $\nu = 1$.
+However, in practical applications we observe that this often leads to a lower bound that can be more than $10~\%$ away from the corresponding upper bound.
 As already mentioned in Ref.~\cite{rendl2008solving}, having such a big initial gap slows down the convergence of the branch and bound, making it very difficult to reach a point in the branching where the lower bound is high enough to start excluding the first branches.
 This problem is overcome by tightening the relaxation, which can be done in several ways.

 The option considered in Ref.~\cite{rendl2008solving} was to tighten the relaxation at level $1$ by adding hand crafted linear inequalities, so-called triangle inequalities, between entries of the matrix corresponding to the two-body correlations $\langle \sigma_i \sigma_j \rangle$ of triples of spin variables.
-Since the amount of all these possible constraints scales as $N^3$, usually only part of them is introduced.
-In our CBB we can exploit the structure of the problem to obtain more systematic efficient improvements.
+Since the amount of all these possible constraints scales as $N^3$, usually only a fraction of them is introduced.
+In our CBB we can exploit the structure of the problem to obtain more systematic improvements.
 The chordal extension reduces the amount of meaningful constraints that can be added.
 Indeed, the resulting block structure implies that the only two-body expectation values $\langle \sigma_i \sigma_j \rangle$ that appear in the moment matrices correspond to spins $i,j$ belonging to the same block.
 Hence, all the triangle inequalities that can actually be imposed have to involve triples $i,j,k$ that appear in the same clique.